curtiskokuloku/Snake-Game/README.md

 ## Project Description

-> Classic Tetris game created in Python using the Turtle graphics library.
-Aims to deliver a fun and interactive gaming experience.
-Demonstrates expertise in Python programming and graphical user interface design.
+> Classic snake game recreated in Python using the Turtle graphics library.
+Demonstrates proficiency in object-oriented programming, game development, and user interface design.
+Blend of nostalgia and modern techniques for an engaging and educational gaming experience.

 ## Technologies Used